paulynamagana/afdb-api-course/README.md

 ### `2_afdb_data_visualisation.ipynb`

-This notebook focuses on methods to visualize and interpret the data retrieved from the AlphaFold Database, specifically:
+This notebook focuses on methods to visualise and interpret the data retrieved from the AlphaFold Database, specifically:

 * **Parsing pLDDT Scores:** Extracting per-residue confidence metrics from protein structure files.
-* **Visualizing pLDDT:** Plotting confidence scores along the protein sequence to identify reliably predicted regions.
+* **Visualising pLDDT:** Plotting confidence scores along the protein sequence to identify reliably predicted regions.
-* **Analyzing PAE matrices:** Creating visualizations of Predicted Aligned Error to assess the relative confidence of different parts of a protein structure.
+* **Analysing PAE matrices:** Creating visualisations of Predicted Aligned Error to assess the relative confidence of different parts of a protein structure.
+* **Plotting AlphaMissense data:** Visualising variant effect predictions from AlphaMissense vs pLDDT.

 ### `3_AFDB_BigQuery.ipynb`